AlbanyArmenta0711/WiFi-CSI-MiningTool/README.md

 ![From File Operation Mode](Images/Process_File.PNG)

 The other operation mode is *Real-Time Monitor*.
 This operation mode presents an example of how a real-time CSI-based sensing application could be providing information about the current breathing rate of a person.
-It operates using a plugin developed by [Bingxian et al.](https://github.com/lubingxian/Realtime-processing-for-csitool) that allows to log CSI data to a server instead of to a file, applying the processing steps as data comes by as well as breathing classification using the model that can be found in Scripts directory.
+It operates using a plugin developed by [Bingxian et al.](https://ieeexplore.ieee.org/document/7732975) that allows to log CSI data to a server instead of to a file, applying the processing steps as data comes by as well as breathing classification using the model that can be found in Scripts directory.
+Please take a look at their [repository](https://github.com/lubingxian/Realtime-processing-for-csitool) for instructions of how to execute their scripts on the Wi-Fi devices.

 ![Real-Time Monitor Operation Mode](Images/RealTime.png)

-### Feature Extractor and Classification Model
+### Feature Extraction and Classification Model
 As mentioned before, time and frequency domain features are extracted from CSI amplitude for creating an observation with a total of 161 features.
 This features and their order in the presented table are:
 * Columns 1-10: standard deviation of Level 1 Discrete Wavelet Transform detail coefficients.
 * Columns 11-20: standard deviation of Level 2 Discrete Wavelet Transform detail coefficients.